pulumi/docs/content/docs/reference/pkg/azure-nextgen/media/gettransform.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}The pattern of the file names for the generated output files.
-The following macros are supported in the file name: {Basename} - The base name of the input video {Extension} - The appropriate extension for this format. {Label} - The label assigned to the codec/layer. {Index} - A unique index for thumbnails.
+The following macros are supported in the file name: {Basename} - An expansion macro that will use the name of the input video file.
+If the base name(the file suffix is not included) of the input video file is less than 32 characters long, the base name of input video files will be used.
+If the length of base name of the input video file exceeds 32 characters, the base name is truncated to the first 32 characters in total length. {Extension} - The appropriate extension for this format. {Label} - The label assigned to the codec/layer. {Index} - A unique index for thumbnails.
 Only applicable to thumbnails. {Bitrate} - The audio/video bitrate.
 Not applicable to thumbnails. {Codec} - The type of the audio/video codec.
 Any unsubstituted macros will be collapsed and removed from the filename.{{% /md %}}</dd>

 </dl>
 {{% /choosable %}}